Governance

 Welcome from the Chair

-We know too that the quality of leadership and governance we are able to provide will be key to our success.
-That is why we review our governance model and continued to strengthen our board from across industry, students and our staff.
-The recruitment and development of outstanding leaders will continue to be a key priority for us going forward and if you would like to be considered for our Board membership, please look at our website for details on how to do this.
+We believe that strong leadership and effective governance are fundamental to our success.
+We regularly review our governance model and ensure our board reflects a diverse representation from varied industries, as well as from staff and students.
+The recruitment of outstanding leaders is a key priority for us.
+If you would like to be considered for our Board Membership please see below for details on how to become a Governor.

 Gideon Schulman